We need to make sure you know how to start a cold email.

 As you’re not pitching something directly, you don’t need to detail what you’re offering and how it can benefit them.
 You can keep that for your next email once you’re sure that they’re a qualified lead.

-Step 2: Get your subject line sorted out
+Step 2 of starting your cold email: Get your subject line sorted out

 Your “From” line is probably the first thing your recipients will notice.